slaeryan/slaeryan.github.io/posts/cylance-smartav-bypass.md

 }
 ```

-This is a simple C code for in-memory shellcode execution that executes the shellcode which we generated before within the memory of the local process.
+This is a simple C code for in-memory shellcode execution that executes the shellcode which we generated before within the memory space of the local process.
 It is pretty self-explanatory and the code is commented throughout so that there's no confusion as to what happens in each line.
 Follow the instructions commented at the top of the source and you should have a `payload.exe` in your current working directory.

 The size of the final payload should be around `13 kB` which is not bad.